-The CFPB expects all collection agencies to have a compliance management system (CMS) in place during operation.
+The CFPB expects all debt collection agencies to have a compliance management system (CMS) in place during operation.
 Courtney Reynaud, President of Credit Bureau USA, and the other California Association of Collectors Collection Boot Camp panelists, understand how overwhelming creating a compliant collection agency can be.

 “With everything else we have to do to run a successful business, compliance is probably one of the largest business expenses,” says Reynaud.

 It can be hard to dive into such a costly and important part of running an agency.
-But by understanding what makes up a compliant business, agencies can streamline day-to-day tasks and keep agent training on track.
+By understanding what makes up a compliance management program, agencies can streamline day-to-day tasks and keep agent training on track.

-What the CFPB Expects of Your Compliance Management System
+Key Components of a Compliance Management System

 - Establishes its compliance responsibilities